kellycode/winters_eve/README.md

 Relaxing at home on a cold November day and looking out at dull houses and streets, I wanted to see this.
-A snowy winter scene built while learning three.js
+A snowy winter scene built while re-learning three.js

 ![a snowy eve](https://kellycode.github.io/winters_eve/screen_shot.png)